shrutinarad16/JUNK-BASH/README.md

 19) Admin-Sellor **Tendor** Bond
 20) Toggle Language
 21) **No intermediate site**s like amazon, flipkart.
 User and Admin can directly communicate for buying and selling purposes.
+22) It is Website for Small dealers of Jammu and Kashmir, whom we can provide platform to sell the things.
+So, only Jammu and Kashmir individual is able to be Vendor.
+This is accomplished by uploading adhar card details.
+The mention address will reflects him/her origional place.
+23) Fraud detection using Blockchain.
+Penalty is assigned.
+A smart contract is been created in between vendor and customer which has 15% amount of product from both individual.
+Wheneevr fraud is hammered then this money will transfer to seeker's amount.
+If fraud done by vendor (like, delivery is not reached, etc) then penalty is charged and this penalty is of 15% of product which will be transfer to customer's account, vice vera.

 ## Tech Stack
 1) Frontend: HTML, CSS, Javascript